LET THE BUSINESS IMMIGRATION LAWYERS AT GARDNER & MENDOZA HELP YOU FIND THE RIGHT EMPLOYMENT VISA FOR YOUR EMPLOYEES.

 Let our business immigration lawyers assist your company and employee with your PERM case.
 We will walk you through each step, including Prevailing Wage Determination, Advertisement Posting and submitting your Form 9089 to the Department of Labor.
 Once your labor certification is certified, we will file the I-140 with all supporting documents such as ability to pay the prevailing wage and finally, assist your employee and his or her family members with the preparing and filing of the green card application (I-485).
 Our business immigration attorneys will be there every step of the way through the PERM process.

 We have assisted small and multi-national companies alike, universities and public school districts, and families with their PERM cases.
-Speak to one of our attorneys today for a free phone consultation about any questions that you may have about PERM.
+Speak to one of our attorneys today for a consultation about any questions that you may have about PERM.

 Employment-Based Immigration First Preference (EB-1)